 Laura uses her expertise as an artist practitioner, consultant, and educator to create authentic, multi-layered participatory structures that place communities of a project at the center, as the defining member of the project process.

 Laura has conducted Cultural Audits for the cities of Los Angeles, New Orleans, Jackson Mississippi, St. Paul and Minneapolis Minnesota, Denver Colorado, Seattle Washington, Port Angeles Washington, Oregon City Oregon and Portland Oregon.
-Laura has experience working in the areas of mission driven housing, master planning, parks and recreation, communications, and content generation, retail strategy, marketing communications, planning and design, and arts and culture assessments.
+Laura has experience working in the areas of mission driven housing, master planning, parks and recreation, transportation, communications, and content generation, retail strategy, marketing communications, planning and design, and arts and culture assessments.

-As a pedagogy, Cultural Audit is used in the areas of higher education, civic engagement, communications and design.
+As a pedagogy, Cultural Audit is used in the areas of higher education, ethical civic engagement, communications and design.